 Vermont offers an "alternate route to licensure" for those who have not completed a traditional educator preparation program at a college or university.
 Vermont's alternate route is License by Evaluation or "Peer Review."
 Every Peer Review candidate completes a portfolio, which is reviewed by experienced teachers culminating in an interview.
 It is recommended that potential candidates, begin their portfolio after receiving their acceptance packet.
-NOTE: Acceptance into the Peer Review program requirements (effective September 1st, 2017): Holds a B.A./ B.S./ B.F.A. with a minimum 3.0 cumulative GPA in a major field of studies (VSBPE rule #5924.2).
+NOTE: Acceptance into the Peer Review program requires educators hold a B.A./ B.S./ B.F.A. (official transcripts sent).
 All Praxis Core (or alternate test scores) and Praxis II (if applicable to endorsement sought) successfully passed and scores submitted to Agency of Education.
 Please see testing requirements.
 A current resume- please include relevant teaching experience.

 Peer Review Clinics